 The Field of Theoretical and Applied Mechanics provides a strong background in engineering science and applied mathematics, which prepares students to carry out high-quality analytical or experimental research and to handle a wide variety of modern engineering problems.
 Course work provides a broad education in the mechanics of rigid and deformable bodies, applied mathematics, and modern experimental techniques.

-All students are required to minor in at least one other field.
+All students are required to minor in at least one subject from a field outside of Theoretical and Applied Mechanics.
 Frequently selected minors are aerospace engineering, applied mathematics, applied physics, astronomy, electrical and computer engineering, geophysics, materials science, mathematics, mechanical engineering, physics, and structural engineering.
-Students usually take four years to earn the Ph.D. degree.

 Ph.D. students take a qualifying examination.
 For incoming students with a Bachelor's degree, the examination is usually held after they have completed two semesters of graduate studies at Cornell.
 For incoming students with a Master's degree, the examination is held after they have completed one semester of graduate studies at Cornell.
-They must also demonstrate proficiency in English and one of the following languages: French, German, Russian, Chinese, or Japanese.
-Teaching experience is required.
+Two semesters of teaching experience are required.

 Concentrations by Subject

 Fall, Dec.
 1; no spring admission

 The field has students from a variety of academic and geographical backgrounds.
 Students are expected to have a background in physics, mathematics, or any branch of engineering.

 - all Graduate School Requirements, including the English Language Proficiency Requirement for all applicants

 - Ph.D. --email questions regarding the Ph.D. application to firstname.lastname@example.org or see the MAE Ph.D. home page

 Make an original and substantial contribution to the discipline